 CU-Boulder scientists, in collaboration with our Asian partners, will carry out training, fieldwork and research.
 The project also relies heavily on satellite data processing.
 Among our goals is establishing a model for regional data sharing.

-CHARIS is supported by a grant from USAID titled “Establishing a Collaborative Effort to Assess the Role of Glaciers and Seasonal Snow Cover in the Hydrology of the Mountains of High Asia.”
+CHARIS is supported by a cooperative agreement between USAID and the University of Colorado titled “Establishing a Collaborative Effort to Assess the Role of Glaciers and Seasonal Snow Cover in the Hydrology of the Mountains of High Asia.”